dairefinn/discord-bot/README.md

 > [!IMPORTANT]
-> While this version of the bot still works, it is no longer in active developemnt.
+> While this version of the bot still works, it is no longer in active development.
 See the `main` branch for the latest changes.

 # Overview